Best Player

-Best Player is a 2011 comedy television film that aired on Nickelodeon on March 13, 2011.
+Best Player is a 2011 teen comedy television film that aired on Nickelodeon on March 13, 2011.
 The movie stars Jerry Trainor and Jennette McCurdy, from the show iCarly.
 Filming started on October 24, 2009, in Victoria, British Columbia, Canada and wrapped up production on November 18, 2009.

 Plot

-Quincy Johnson (Jerry Trainor) is a barely employed adult gamer who lives at home with his parents.
+Quincy Johnson is a barely employed adult gamer who lives at home with his parents.
 Quincy plays video games under the username "Q" and is renowned in the gaming community for his many awards and world records.
 Much to Quincy's dismay, his parents decide to sell their house, meaning Quincy will need to find a new place of residence.
 Quincy decides to try to buy the house from them for $175,000.00.
 He plans on getting the money from a tournament for a new video game called "Black Hole", where the grand prize is $175,000.00.
-He discusses the dilemma with his number one fan, Wendell (Amir Talai).
+He discusses the dilemma with his number one fan, Wendell.
 While practicing for the tournament, Quincy finds a player named "Prodigy" whom he cannot defeat.
 Quincy and Wendell decide to find out who Prodigy really is to secure Quincy's chance of winning the tournament, also because Quincy needs a place to stay.
 Wendell picks Quincy up and finds out that Prodigy lives nearby.
 They seek a plan to beat Prodigy while together.

-When they find Prodigy's house, Quincy discovers that Prodigy is actually a sullen high school girl named Christina Saunders (Jennette McCurdy), ("Chris" for short), who thinks that he is her mom Tracy's (Janet Varney) internet date.
+When they find Prodigy's house, Quincy discovers that Prodigy is actually a sullen high school girl named Christina Saunders, ("Chris" for short), who thinks that he is her mom Tracy's internet date.
 But the plan almost fails when Mr. Johnson, Tracy's real Internet date, arrives, however, Wendell manages to stall him.
 Quincy decides he will have to go on a date with her, so on his and Tracy's first date, Quincy lies to her, saying that he is a home economics teacher at Chris' school.
 Tracy tells Chris, in front of Quincy, that if Chris gets any more F's she will not be allowed to play any video games.
 The next day, Wendell has set up Quincy to be the home economics teacher at Chris's school.
 Later, Chris goes to science class and is the first to present her project which Quincy and Wendell had sabotaged the previous night so that she would fail and not be able to play in the tournament.
 It goes awry and ends up with Chris getting an A+, and she gloats to Quincy about the $175,500.00 she will win at the tournament.